 You have probably seen pictures of Èze before – this beautiful medieval village is the subject of many postcards.
 Located about 8 km to the east of Nice, the town is a bucket-list destination on the Cote d’Azur.

 Èze is a staple on cruise excursions but luckily you can easily visit Èze on your own and save money compared to organized tours.
-Read on to find out how to get there and what to do in this little jewel of a town.
+Read on to find out how to get to Èze Village from Nice and what are the best things to do in Èze, France.

 Here you can see the road and Èze-sur-Mer below and the upper road which the bus travels on to get to Èze-Village.